dalenewman/Cfg-NET/README.md

 copy-paste a configuration 10 times when you can just pass in 10 different parameter values.

-###Feature Summary:

-* returns a complete list of configuration problems (if valid XML)
-* allows for default values of attributes
-* enforces attribute types
-* enforces required attributes (properties)
-* enforces required elements (collections)
-* enforces unique attributes (within collections)
-* supports environments, parameters, and place-holders.

 ###A Note about the Code:

 Cfg.Net is over-engineered in an attempt to keep it independent.
 It only references `System` and `System.Core`.
 It targets the .NET 4 Client Profile framework.
+With a slight modification to the reflection code, it can be made a portable class.

 #### Go Property-less?

-Cfg.Net may also be used without properties.
-Instead of defining your configuration with properties and attributes, you may use the `Property` and `Collection` methods like this:
+While I don't recommend it, Cfg-Net may be used without properties.
+Instead of modeling your configuration with properties and `[Cfg()]` attributes, you may use the `Property()` and `Collection()` methods like this:

 <pre class="prettyprint" lang="cs">
     public class Site : CfgNode {